ethiapath/bagcamp/PROJECT_STATUS.md

 - Enhance responsive design for edge cases
 - Optimize image loading and processing
 - Improve accessibility compliance
+- Implement audio waveform visualization
+- Add support for more audio formats

 ## Timeline
 - Phase 1.1 & 1.2 (Authentication & Artist Profiles): **Completed**
+- Phase 1.3 (Music Catalog): **Completed**
-- Phase 1.3 & 1.4 (Music Catalog & Navigation): **In Progress** (Next 2-3 weeks)
+- Phase 1.4 (Core Navigation & Search): **In Progress** (1-2 weeks)
 - Phase 2 (Monetization & Commerce): **Upcoming** (4-5 weeks)
 - Phase 3 (Community & Engagement): **Planned** (3-4 weeks after Phase 2)

 The project is on track with its original roadmap, with significant progress made on the core user experience features.
-The focus is now on completing the music catalog functionality to enable the full artist-to-fan experience.
+The focus now is on improving search and discovery features to enhance the fan experience.